UNILESS/CovBooster-public/README.md

 # CovBooster 🚀

-CovBooster: Coverage Booster for Binary Code Clone Detection by Reduced Signatures_
+CovBooster: Coverage Booster for Binary Code Clone Detection by Reduced Signatures.

 > This work has been accepted for presentation at The 41st ACM/SIGAPP Symposium On Applied Computing (SAC 2026).